dadish/ProcessGraphQL/Readme.md

 $result = $modules->get('ProcessGraphQL')->executeGraphQL();
 echo json_encode($result);
 ```

 This will automatically capture the GraphQL request from your client and respond to it.
-If you need
-some manual control on this, `executeGraphQL` accepts `$query` & `$variables` arguments and it will
-respond to them instead of trying to guess query from the client.
-This allows you to modify the
-request from the client before passing it to ProcessGraphQL.
+If you need some manual control on this `executeGraphQL` accepts `$query` & `$variables` arguments and it will respond to them instead of trying to guess query from the client.
+This allows you to modify the request from the client before passing it to ProcessGraphQL.
 Here how it might look like.

 ```php
 <?php
 // /site/templates/graphql.php